 We have expressed a pheromone-binding protein from the navel orangeworm (AtraPBPP1) in bacteria, purified the recombinant protein, and co-crystallized it with pheromone constituents.
-In addition, we have generated AtraPBP1 samples labeled either with nitrogen-15 alone or with both carbon-13 and nitrogen-15 to determine the three-dimensional structure(s) of the unbound protein, named apo-ApolPBP1, by nuclear magnetic resonance (NMR).
-X-Ray crystallography and NMR studies will allow us to determine the three-dimensional structures of AtraPBP1 alone and bound to pheromones to lay the foundation for the design of parapheromones.
+In addition, we have generated AtraPBP1 samples labeled either with nitrogen-15 alone or with both carbon-13 and nitrogen-15 so that the structure of the unbound protein, named apo-ApolPBP1, can be analyzed by nuclear magnetic resonance (NMR).
+X-Ray crystallography and NMR studies will allow us to determine the three-dimensional structures of AtraPBP1 alone and bound to pheromones so as to lay the foundation for the design of parapheromones.
 Simultaneously, we are exploring the development of other attractants from natural sources that may improve attractancy of a less complex, more stable, and cost-effective pheromone blend.